engineervix/webinar/docs/frontend.md

 - **copy-webpack-plugin** - Used to sync images from `assets` to `static`
 - **css-loader** – add support for Webpack to load stylesheets.
 - **cssnano** – minify CSS with safe optimisations - https://cssnano.co/.
+- **daisyui** – adds component class names to Tailwind CSS so you can make beautiful websites faster than ever.
 - **eslint** - lint your javascript https://www.npmjs.com/package/eslint
 - **eslint-config-prettier** - Turns off all rules that are unnecessary or might conflict with [Prettier](https://github.com/prettier/prettier) - https://github.com/prettier/eslint-config-prettier
 - **eslint-plugin-prettier** - ESLint plugin for Prettier formatting - https://github.com/prettier/eslint-plugin-prettier